Hamilton Grange National Memorial: Early 2010s to present

 The Grange reopened to the general public on September 17, 2011.
 A ceremony was held with Hamilton descendants in attendance and tours of the restored interiors.
 At the time of the reopening, only some of the first-floor rooms had been restored, while the second floor was closed.
 NPS officials said that other parts of the Grange had not been restored because of a paucity of documentation.
 In the renovated house, a visitor center is located in the entirely newly constructed basement floor.
 Fergus M. Bordewich wrote in The Wall Street Journal that the relocated house "will gaze out from its perch over one of the most vibrant black neighborhoods in America", namely Hamilton Heights.

 The house saw 21,000 annual visitors by 2014.
 Hamilton Grange's popularity increased significantly after the Broadway musical Hamilton opened in 2015, and many people who saw the musical went to the Grange afterward.
 The house saw 35,000 visitors in 2015 and another 35,000 in the first five months of 2016, with a record 85,603 in 2017.
+In 2024, the site saw 63,647 visitors.